DougTrajano/ToChiquinho/docs/dataset/annotation.en.md

 Hate speech based on health conditions, such as against disabled people.

-##### Gender Attack

-Negative or hateful comments targeting someone because of their gender identity, sexual orientation.

 ##### Ideology

 Hate speech based on a person's ideas, such as feminist or left wing ideology.